-Finding a New Kidney
+Finding a new kidney

-The new kidney may come from a living person (living donor), usually a family member.
-A kidney may also come from a person who has recently died (deceased donor).
+In these cases, permission is needed from the donor's family.
 There is a waiting list for kidneys from deceased donors ranging from months to years, depending on your blood type.

-Preparing for Surgery
+Preparing for surgery

-The surgery usually takes about 3–6 hours.
+The surgery usually takes about 3 to 6 hours.